 The Player Rater is a tool to evaluate the performance of a player with only one number.
-This is not a perfect tool, and will not guarantee victory in fantasy, but this is useful to improve and evaluate your team.
+This is not a perfect tool and will not guarantee victory in fantasy, but this is useful to help improve and evaluate your team.

 In each category of scoring, a number is calculated to represent the average total in that category.
 If a player has the average, his rating in that category is 0.00.
 The numbers represent how much a player is above or below the average.